ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: Deferred Proofs

 \subsection{Proof of Corollary~\ref{cor:align-unif}}

 We will prove uniform convergence term by term.
 We begin with the variance.
 Define the following:

 Note that $T_1 = \mathcal{V}_\bl{X}$.
 First, note that $\hat{A}$ and $\hat{\sigma}^2/n$ are both almost surely bounded for sufficiently large $n$.
 This follows from the fact that the estimators are strongly consistent for bounded quantities.
-Note that the fact that we allow $o(n)$ fluctuations on $\hat{\mathfrak{d}}_i$ is allowed because there are finitely many of these, and we later divide by $n$.
 We can thus uniformly control $T_1 - T_3$ and then $T_3 - T_2$, producing uniform convergence.

 For the bias, we wish to uniformly control

 One can then expand the numerator into 4 constituent terms.
 Arguments similar to that of the variance then show uniform convergence for each of them.